-The Assembly Point is situated in KS2 playground Once there, personnel can be checked by the group organiser.
+The Assembly Point is situated in the Key Stage 2 playground.
+Once there, personnel can be checked by the group organiser.
 Any missing persons, or any using Refuge Points, are to be reported to the Fire Control Coordinator (member of site staff at Reception).